matheuscardinal/Cyclistic_CaseStudy/draft.md

 (My instincts) In order to do that:

-1. Understand how annual members and casual riders differ - I am going to analyze where and when casual riders most use the bikes so we can target those riders with promotions before hand, specially for repetitive member id's.
+1. Understand how annual members and casual riders differ - I am going to analyze where and when casual riders most use the bikes so we can target those riders with promotions before hand, specially for repetitive casual rider id's.

 2. What could possibly motivate casual riders to buy a membership?
   - Study the possibility of summer season promotion to convert the casual riders into members.